One woman’s journey after she learned The Cosby Show was based on her family in the 1980s.

 By Ann-Marie Adams, Ph.D. | @annmarieadams

 What if I told you that The Cosby Show was partly based on me and my family during the 1980s?
 You would probably not believe it.
 But it is true.

 That’s the conclusion after a seven-year investigation by private investigators and government officials.
-Providence guided us during this lengthy investigation when I lived in Avon and political operatives prepared me in 2014 to run for Congress against former Congresswoman Elizabeth Esty–an academic exercise worth noting.
+Providence guided us during this lengthy investigation when I lived in Avon, and political operatives prepared me in 2014 to run for Congress against former Congresswoman Elizabeth Esty–an academic exercise worth noting.
 It was during this “prep” time that I learned about this connection with The Cosby Show.

 This fortuitous story of the connection began when former President Ronald Reagan visited Jamaica on April 7, 1982.
 During that one-day visit, Reagan’s security detail reportedly made contact with me and my family.
-My father was a electrical engineer while working at the Government Printing Office.
+My father was a electrical engineer, while working at the Government Printing Office.
 He owned a home in a suburb of Kingston.
 And my mother worked with a transportation company.
-If former President Barack Obama did not visit Jamaican on April 9, 2015 while I was covering the White House, I wouldn’t have believed this story.
-That’s because it was Obama’s first visit as president, and only the second sitting president to visit the Caribbean nation since its independence, according to MSNBC.
+If former President Barack Obama did not visit Jamaica on April 9, 2015, while I was covering the White House, I wouldn’t have believed this story.
+That’s because it was Obama’s first visit as president, and he was only the second sitting president to visit the Caribbean nation since its independence in 1962, according to MSNBC.